SanHalacoglu/GameOn/documentation/M4_Requirements_and_Design.md

             - **Description**: When a user long-presses a user within the "Existing Group"  screen, an option appears to “Report User”.
 Upon clicking “Report User”, a pop-up appears where a user can write a summary on why the user is being reported.
 Upon clicking “Submit”, the report is submitted to the administrators.
             - **Primary actor(s)**: User, Admin
             - **Main success scenario**:
-                1. Actor successfully accesses the option to report the user, clicks the “Report User” button, and fills out a summary of reporting.
+                1. User selects the "Submit a report" button
+                2. User selects a group from the dropdown
+                3. User selects a user to report from the dropdown
+                4. User writes a reason for the report
+                5. User selects "Submit report"
-                2. Clicking “Submit” successfully sends the summary.
+                6. System successfully sends the report to the database
             - **Failure scenario(s)**:
                 - 2a.
 User does not click “Submit” and the report is not submitted to the admin.
+                - 2b.
+User presses "Cancel" and report is not submitted.

 <a name="fr6"></a>

-6.  **View Reports**
+6.  **Handle Reports**
     - **Overview**:
         1. Ban User
         2. Acquit User